 I didn't see any other parameters that necessitated higher precision, but if others are desired, I can modify them.

-I've updated the code with @John Wise 's suggestions so that the output precision is automatically tied to the precision at compile time.
+I've updated the code with @jwise77 's suggestions so that the output precision is automatically tied to the precision at compile time.
 An updated "output" parameter file (precision-64) is found here:

 I believe this needs to be addressed before the new version goes out.
 We want enzo to compile with 32-bit precision, I think.
 But I don't think it should hold up this PR.